mebauer/nyc-311-street-flooding/README.md

 3. The average and median response hours to 311 street flooding complaints
 3. Case studies from Midland Beach, Staten Island and Arverne, Queens

+# Prerequisites

+- Basics of Python or other  programming languages (R, SQL, etc.)
+- Knowledge of Data Analysis
+- Basics of Jupyter Notebooks

+This project recommends beginner-level proficiency with Python and is focused on applying Python to data analysis.

 # Notebooks

 You can view these notebooks through your browser by clicking *View* under the *Static Webpage* column.